1jour1vin

 Rated estate (2022 guide) Cité

-Brulhier, with its vines planted in 1950, its southern exposure, and its beautiful altitude, blows hot and cold.
-One senses a wine of superior quality: beautifully ripe stone fruits intermingle with mountain flowers and tomato leaves.
-The palate is majestic, thanks to its diffuse power, precise and extended tannins, and a long, smooth finish.
-It has the potential to be cellared for at least ten years.
+Brulhier, with its vineyards planted in 1950 and its south-facing, high-altitude location, offers a blend of warmth and coolness.
+One senses a wine of superior quality: beautifully ripe stone fruits intertwine with mountain flowers and tomato leaves.
+The palate is majestic, thanks to a diffuse power, precise and lingering tannins, and a long, smooth finish.
+It has the potential to age beautifully in the cellar for at least ten years.

 About the estate: